 Management of FPIAP

 - Cow’s milk (and all dairy) should be removed from the breastfeeding mother’s diet (a dietician may be required to assist).
-Most cases resolve with elimination of cow’s milk within 48 – 72 hours.
+Most cases resolve with elimination of cow’s milk within 48–72 hours, but sometimes longer.

 - If symptoms do not resolve, further changes to the breastfeeding mother’s diet should only be made after seeking medical advice.

-- Once symptoms have resolved, the eliminated foods may be introduced into the breastfeeding mother’s diet to confirm the offending food/s.
+- Once symptoms have resolved, the eliminated foods may be re-introduced into the breastfeeding mother’s diet to confirm the offending food/s.

 - If more than one food protein is restricted from the breastfeeding mother’s diet, this will need supervision by a dietitian, to ensure nutritional adequacy and to prevent excess weight loss in the mother.
 Maternal calcium requirements during breastfeeding are 1,000mg/day which can be supplied with 800mL/day of calcium fortified cow’s milk replacement such as soy (unless you have been asked to avoid this), rice, almond or oat milk.
-A calcium supplement may be recommended as this quantity of milk replacement is difficult to consume on a daily basis.
+A calcium supplement may be recommended as this quantity of milk replacement is difficult to consume on a daily basis .
 If it is a nut, grain or coconut milk substitute then an additional serve of protein should be eaten daily and also a multivitamin taken containing Vitamin B2 (riboflavin).